Chart Color Schemes

 Population growth drivers in South Kingsville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the South Kingsville statistical area as of November 2025 is estimated at around 2,535.
-This reflects an increase of 379 people since the 2021 Census, which reported a population of 2,156.
-The change is inferred from the resident population of 2,256 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 93 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,960 persons per square kilometer, which places South Kingsville in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 17.6% since the 2021 census exceeded both the national average (9.7%) and the state average.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods in South Kingsville.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of South Kingsville's population is estimated at around 2,535 as of Feb 2026.
+This reflects an increase of 379 people (17.6%) since the 2021 Census, which reported a population of 2,156 people.
+The change is inferred from the resident population of 2,256 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 97 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,960 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+South Kingsville's 17.6% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with South Kingsville expected to expand by 464 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected, with the suburb expected to expand by 461 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.7% in total over the 17 years.

 Frequently Asked Questions - Population